 Mark your calendars: The 2022-23 “Spalding’s Business of Writing Seminars” will be presented on Saturday, September 10, 2022, and Saturday, March 25, 2023.

 We plan to continue these events twice a year as extra-curricular sessions for current students.
 The seminars are available to School of Writing alumni for $25 for the day.
+If you can’t attend or can’t attend every session, all sessions will be recorded for registered alums, and the recordings will be available for one-month after the event.
 To register, click HERE.
 The deadline for alumni to register is September 7.

 To learn more, email email@example.com.